- This event has passed.

 Join CLS for an evening of fascinating academic discussion with two incredible historians, Dr. Jim Downs and Dr. Jacob Steere-Williams, regarding Downs’ newest book, Maladies of Empire.
 The book covers a sweeping global history that looks beyond European urban centers to show how slavery, colonialism, and war propelled the development of modern medicine.
-Tickets are $10 for CLS members and $15 for nonmembers.

 Please Note: We are continuing to monitor the COVID-19 pandemic and greatly value the safety of our patrons.
 All events require masks for entry and are subject to change from in-person to Zoom format if safety protocols need to be amended.
 To stay up to date on this event’s details, we recommend you check this page regularly.
 All ticket sales are final.